Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     <img src="./media/Lab8/object-id.png" alt="Object ID" height="400">

 1. Each module that supports RBAC has an example specified in its readme.
-For example, when navigating to the resource group readme you can find the following example
+For example, when navigating to the resource group readme you can find the following example:

     ```markdown
         ### Parameter Usage: `roleAssignments`

         ```json
         "roleAssignments": {
             "value": [
                 {
                     "roleDefinitionIdOrName": "Reader",
                     "principalIds": [
                         "12345678-1234-1234-1234-123456789012", // object 1
                         "78945612-1234-1234-1234-123456789012" // object 2
                     ]
                 },
                 {
                     "roleDefinitionIdOrName": "/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11",
                     "principalIds": [
                         "12345678-1234-1234-1234-123456789012" // object 1
                     ]
                 }
             ]
         }
         ```
     ```

-2. Now add the following lines of code in the properties of a resource (e.g. the storage account):
+    As you can see, the role assignments parameter expects an array of objects, where each element captures a `roleDefinitionIdOrName` as well as yet again another array of `principalIds` to assign the role to.

+1. Next, add the following parameter to the template parameters:

     ```Bicep
-    roleAssignments: [
+    @description('Optional.
+The role assignment to add to the resources')
+    param roleAssignments array = []
+    ```

+    The parameter will be optional in case you'd not want to assign any IDs.
+You will combine the information you gathered above in the subsequent step.

+1. Finally, add the following snipped to any resource(s) param-block you want.
+All of support RBAC out of the box.

+    ```Bicep
-      {
+    params: {
-        roleDefinitionIdOrName: 'Reader'
-        principalIds: [
-          '<an object id of a principal in your directory>'
-        ]
+        (...)
+        roleAssignments: roleAssignments
+        (...)
     }
-    ]
     ```

+    Any role assignment we pass in as a template parameter will be passed down into the module and applied to its resource.

 ## Step 4 - Update your workload

-You can now re-deploy your template to update and add the new resources.
+You can now re-deploy your template to update the existing, and add the new resources.

-1. (optional) You didn't add any new parameter to the template, so you can skip this part if your terminal is still open.
-If you closed the terminal, you can set up the input variable as you did in Lab1
+1. As we added a few additional parameters, the deployment command will likewise change slightly from what you used in [Lab 1](./Lab%201%20-%20Use%20CARML%20to%20deploy%20infrastructure##step-4---stretch-goal-deploy-solution).
+To deploy the template, you can use the following template

     ```Powershell
     $inputObject = @{
         DeploymentName                  = "CARML-workload-$(-join (Get-Date -Format 'yyyyMMddTHHMMssffffZ')[0..63])"
         TemplateFile                    = '<FullPathToYourTemplateFile>' # Get the path via a right-click on the template file in VSCode & select 'Copy Path'
         Location                         = '<LocationOfYourChoice>' # E.g. WestEurope
         Verbose                          = $true
         ResourceGroupName                = '<NameOfTheResourceGroup>' # E.g. workload-rg
         StorageAccountName               = '<NameOfTheStorageAccount>' # Must be globally unique
         KeyVaultName                     = '<NameOfTheKeyVault>' # Must be globally unique
-        LogAnalyticsName   = '<NameOfTheLogAnalyticsWorkspace>' # E.g. carml-law
+        LogAnalyticsWorkspaceName        = '<NameOfTheLogAnalyticsWorkspace>' # E.g. carml-law
+        applicationInsightsWorkspaceName = '<NameOfTheApplicationInsightsWorkspace>'
+        machineLearningWorkspaceName     = '<NameOfTheMachineLearningWorkspace>'
+        roleAssignments                  = @(
+            @{
+                roleDefinitionIdOrName = '<ARoleToAssign>' # E.g. Reader
+                principalIds = @('<APrincipalObjectId>') # The one you copied from Azure AD
             }
+        )
+    }
     ```

-1. Now execute again the deployment
+1. Now execute the deployment again

     ```Powershell
     New-AzSubscriptionDeployment @inputObject